 Lemon essential oil can brighten dull skin and hair.
 It also helps balance the skin's ph.
 Lemon essential oil is cooling, astringent, and considered a nerve tonic.
 Lemon essential oil can help neuralgia due to its anti-inflammatory properties.
 Always dilute lemon essential oil with a good carrier oil before applying to the skin or scalp.

 Lemon essential oil is produced from the rind of the fruit.
 Extracting the oil from the lemon peel is costly and time consuming.
 The peels of about 1,500 lemons are required to produce one pound of lemon oil.
 Lemon essential oil is used in aromatherapy and as an herbal treatment for various complaints and conditions.

 Lemon essential oil has an uplifting scent that is bright and sharp.
 It is diuretic and refreshing.
 When used in aromatherapy, lemon essential oil increases mental concentration, aids memory, relieves fear, and lowers blood pressure.
 It is good for treating varicose veins and stimulating the production of white and red blood cells.
-Lemon essential oil helps anemic conditions and helps prevent poisoning from meat and fish.
-It is known to neutralize unpleasant odors.
+Lemon essential oil helps anemic conditions and helps prevent food poisoning from meat and fish.
+It is also known to neutralize unpleasant odors.

 Lemon essential oil stimulates the kidneys and liver.
 It helps relieve constipation and may be used to treat obesity and cellulite.
 Lemon essential oil balances most acidic conditions.
 It helps ulcers, gout, and arthritis.
 It is also a good insect repellant.

 Just inhale the aroma for a few seconds and blood flow should stop.

 Not only does it help remove corns and warts, lemon essential oil also softens scar tissue and toughens the fingernails.

 Lemon essential oil also helps relieve PMS and other female complaints like hot flashes when used in aromatherapy.